The following instructions refer to Freetouch v1.2 and above.

 The default QR code position will be 100 pixels from the top and 100 pixels from the left, as shown below on a 1920x1080 display:

-Click Save & Restart.
+To save the changes, click Save & Restart.
 The QR code will disappear as the program restarts, and reappear in its new position.

 QR Code Dimension